VcelistMC/LittleLemonAPI/readme.md

 ```
 pip install requirements.txt
 ```
-or you can use pipenv by running
+or you can use pip by running
 ```
 pipenv install
 ```